 A light, modern suite of rooms at Newport City Campus.
 IT and library facilties including access to SPSS (statistics software).

 * this is equivalent to the Postgraduate Certificate in Counselling Skills at USW

 In addition, you will need to meet the following criteria:

-Advanced Entry to Year 3: If you have a Postgraduate Diploma in Cognitive behavioural Psychotherapy you should apply for entry to the third year of the MSc.
+Advanced Entry to Year 3: If you have attained a Postgraduate Diploma in Counselling at University of South Wales you should apply for entry to the third year of the MSc.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

 You can apply for a postgraduate loan as a contribution towards your course and living costs.

 Once you’ve completed the Masters, you will have demonstrated that you have an in-depth knowledge of CBT, including specialist knowledge gained by your own research findings.
 This is likely to further develop your reputation and employability as a therapist in the statutory, commercial and third sector.
 There may also be opportunities for you to progress into further study via a PhD route on application, either at the University of South Wales and other UK Universities.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.